The Basic Law of West Who

 The Treasury Department is responsible for printing West Who currency, stamps, passports, stationery, and other official documents.
 The Secretary of the Treasury is appointed by the President.

-The Ministry of Finance, a branch of the Treasury Department, is responsible for the budget, collection of taxes, overseeing public expenditures and payments and managing Customs.
+The Ministry of Finance, a branch of the Treasury Department, is responsible for the budget, collection of fees, overseeing public expenditures and payments, and managing Customs.

 West Who does not have a military service.
 Citizens are allowed to own weapons.
 The National Chief of Police oversees all police activites within the country.
 The National Chief of Police is appointed by the President and serves at his discretion.
 Citizens of West Who are free to serve in the military services of macro nations, such as the United States.